pgtreau/pgtreau.github.io/docs/session2.md

 [<- Back to home](https://pgtreau.github.io/marketing.html)

-## Session 2: How value is created
+## Chapter 2: How value is created

 **Value Proposition**: This is the unique value a company promises to deliver to customers if they choose its product or service.
 It differentiates the company's offering from competitors and provides a compelling reason for customers to choose it.
 It is important for marketers to understand exactly how their offering differs from the competition.